 And here’s a live version I highly recommend:

 “Wheat Kings”, like much of The Hip’s work, is very much about Cananda.
 More specifically, it’s about the wrongful conviction and eventual release (20 years later) of a man named David Milgaard.
-It’s an interesting story.
+It’s an interesting and infuriating story.

 "Twenty years for nothing well that's nothin new, besides